klasabots/docs/docs/en/README.md

 ---
-heroImage: "/wallpaper.jpg"
+heroImage: /wallpaper.webp
-home: 'true'
+home: true
 actionText: See how to use →
-actionLink: "/en/guide/"
+actionLink: /en/guide/
 features:
 - title: Japanese is supported.
   details: Currently supports Japanese and English.
-It is to have it be introduced
-    to more servers.
+It is to have it be introduced to more servers.
 - title: Many commands and functions
-  details: It is equipped with commands to activate the server and functions required
-    to manage the server.
+  details: It is equipped with commands to activate the server and functions required to manage the server.
 - title: Basic 24-hour hosting
   details: Basic 24 hours hosting.
 It can be used at any time of day.
 footer: MIT Licensed | Copyright © 2019 ProjectYuigahama